 Synonyms: unfinished task trigger

-Users remember unfinished or interrupted tasks better than completed tasks and will continue thinking about them over and over again.
-The Zeigarnik effect is being used in some systems to onboard users faster and effectively.
+Users remember unfinished or interrupted tasks better than completed tasks.
+Moreover, they will continue thinking about them over and over again.
+The Zeigarnik effect is being used in design to onboard users faster and effectively.